claupopoka/MapKitDragAndDrop/README.markdown

 ## License

-This sample code is licensed under MIT license.
+This project is released under MIT License.